How much does a Vet Assistant make?

-Vet assistant salaries vary depending on the type of facility in which you work.
-While the duties remain largely the same in any work setting, working in a veterinary clinic typically pays less than does a research facility or a lab in an educational institution.
+- Vet assistant salaries vary depending on the type of facility you work in.
+Not all veterinary assistants work in a vet clinic or animal hospital.
+They find jobs in wildlife refuges, research facilities, university laboratories – any place where animals need regular care.
+While the duties remain largely the same, a job in a veterinary clinic typically pays less than a job in a research facility or a college

 Do You Need a Degree to Be a Vet Assistant?